 }

-Ideally, we should be able to define the path as "/websockets/{drawingId}" and have the drawingId injected into our handler methods by the web socket runtime automatically.
-However, at the time of writing this lab guide such functionality is not yet available in the Web Socket API (but hopefully will be there soon).
-Defining the path as "/websockets/" will cause every request coming to URI starting with …/websockets/ to be handled by this web socket end-point.
-We have to extract the drawingId from the URI manually.
+In this way we will have the drawing id injected as parameter into our handler methods by the web socket runtime automatically.
 Let's implement the method to handle opening of a new web socket connection.
-To do that, add a new method and annotate it with @WebSocketOpen annotation (the name of the method is not significant, but let's call it onOpen):
+To do that, add a new method and annotate it with @OnOpen annotation (the name of the method is not significant, but let's call it onOpen):

-@WebSocketOpen
+@OnOpen

-public void onOpen(Session session) {
+public void onOpen(@PathParam("id") Integer drawingId, Session session) {

-}

-The web socket runtime passes session object as a parameter to this method.
-The object contains contextual information for the connection being opened (such as the request URI for example) and methods enabling to send messages to the connection peer.
+} The web socket runtime passes the drawing id and a session object as parameters to this method.
+The session object contains contextual information for the connection being opened (such as the request URI for example) and methods enabling to send messages to the connection peer.

-As part of onOpen() method we are going to extract the drawingId from the request URI (to see which drawing should this connection be associated with).
-We are going to keep session->drawingId map, so that we don't have to extract the drawingId from the session object for every message coming on the same connection.
-Add the following final static variables to the DrawingWebSocket class – one for the regular expression we are going to use to extract the drawing ID from the URI and another one for the session-to-drawingId map:

-private static final Pattern URI_PATTERN = Pattern.compile("(?:.*)/websockets/([0-9]+)");

-private static final ConcurrentHashMap<Session, Integer> sessionToId = new ConcurrentHashMap<>();

-Let's extract the drawing ID when the connection opens.
-Update the onOpen() method as follows:

-@WebSocketOpen

-public void onOpen(Session session) {

-// see if the request URI matches the regular expression

-Matcher matcher = URI_PATTERN.matcher(session.getRequestURI().toString());

-if (!matcher.matches()) {

-// if not, close the connection (invalid drawing ID)

-try {

-session.close(new CloseReason(CloseReason.Code.CANNOT_ACCEPT, "Not found."));

-} catch (IOException ex) {

-Logger.getLogger(DrawingWebSocket.class.getName()).log(Level.SEVERE, null, ex);

-}

-} else {

-// if it does match, extract the drawing ID

-int drawingId = Integer.parseInt(matcher.group(1));

-// store it in the map

-sessionToId.put(session, drawingId);

-}

-}
+As part of onOpen() method we are going to add the new WebSocket session to the map of drawing sessions that we maintain in the DataProvider class:

+DataProvider.addWebSocket(drawingId, session);

 Now we can implement a method for handling incoming messages on an existing connection.
-That's what @WebSocketMessage annotation is used for.
+That's what @OnMessage annotation is used for.
 The body of the message gets passed to the method as a parameter.
 Since the front-end sends a JSON representation of a shape that was added to the drawing, it would be nice if we could somehow map that to Drawing.Shape object automatically.
 Luckily, the web socket API has a notion of decoders and encoders that are similar to JAX-RS message body readers/writers.
 They allow mapping of Java objects to/from messages.
 Since we will define a decoder and encoder for Drawing.Shape object, we can declare the parameter of our message hander to be of type Drawing.Shape, and the web socket runtime will automatically call our decoder to do the conversion:

-@WebSocketMessage
+@OnMessage

-public void shapeCreated(Drawing.Shape shape, Session session) {
+public void shapeCreated(@PathParam("id") Integer drawingId, Drawing.Shape shape, Session session) {

-// get the drawing ID corresponding to this web socket session

-int drawingId = sessionToId.get(session);

-// add a new shape to the drawing

 DataProvider.addShape(drawingId, shape);

 }

-To complete the web socket end-point implementation, we should do some clean-up (remove session-to-drawingId mapping) when a session closes.
+To complete the web socket end-point implementation, we should do some clean-up when a session closes.
 To do that, add onClose() method: